| Eowyn awoke to feel Legolas' lips

 "Please return later!" shouted Legolas.

-"I apologise, Lord Legolas," said the muffled voice,
+"I apologise, Lord Legolas," said a muffled voice,

 "but this is an urgent matter."